Best of Botswana Photo Safari

 This is quite literally the best of Botswana in one seamless itinerary.

-Most guests arrive into Kasane International Airport from Johannesburg for the start of this safari where you will be met by a member of the Pangolin Team and driven the short distance to our award winning 14 room hotel perched on the plateau overlooking The Chobe River and the Caprivi floodplains below.
+Most guests arrive into Kasane International Airport from Johannesburg for the start of this safari where you will be met by a member of the Pangolin Team and driven the short distance to our award-winning 14 room Pangolin Chobe Hotel perched on the plateau overlooking The Chobe River and the Caprivi floodplains below.

 Built around a wildlife photography gallery once you have checked in and settled in your room you will meet the Pangolin photo host who will be taking care of you on your land and water based activities while in the Chobe.
 If you don’t have a camera and telephoto lens then we will be able to lend you one, free of charge, for the duration of your time at the Pangolin Chobe Hotel along with as many memory cards as you can fill.

 Please note that if you are a novice photographer without your own gear then perhaps joining our Chobe, Delta and Kalahari Hosted Photo Safari (set departure dates) might be a better option if you are looking to use one of our cameras and receive photo tuition throughout your safari from start to finish.

 As this safari operates throughout the year The Chobe River offers up different subject matter from month to month.
 In the (African) Summer months between November and April you will have amazing birdlife everywhere as the “migrants” take up their annual residency.